“Don’t you get tired of beaches?”

 But sometimes, you find beaches that feature a little something — natural or manmade — that makes it more captivating and sets it apart from the rest.
 While some of these are hardly unique, they are certainly out of the ordinary.
-Here are a dozen unusual beach destinations in the Philippines and what makes them special.
+Here are some unusual beach destinations in the Philippines and what makes them special.

 1. Pink Beach, Zamboanga City

 Yes, pink!
 Well, just to manage your expectations, it is not bright pink.
 From afar, it looks like your ordinary white beach but the pink glow becomes more obvious as you come closer.
 Fringing an edge of Sta.
 Cruz Grande Island (Great Sta.
 Cruz Island) in Zamboanga City, the pink particles are pulverized red organ-pipe corals (Tubipora musica) swept to the shore.
 And yes, you’ll also see these bright red corals in the vibrant reef nearby.
 More about Pink Beach here >>

 How to get here: Book a boat trip to Great Sta.
 Cruz Island at the Zamboanga Tourism Office at Lantaka Hotel, Valderossa St., Zamboanga City.
 Roundtrip costs P1000.
 The boat can accommodate up to 10 peeps so you can save much if you’re part of a big group.